My Experience With...What's It Called? Topamax!

 I’m always forgetting my…um…wait…words.

-It’s a mad dash in the morning getting ready for school.
-Like an auctioneer, I’m calling out the next article of clothing my Kindergartener needs.
+It’s a mad dash in the morning to get ready for school.
+Like an auctioneer, I’m calling out the next article of clothing my kindergartener needs.
 I pause.
 I’m stuck on the name.
 I see those things that go on his feet sitting there.
 I know that I know the name.
 I simply cannot make my mouth say…“Shoes!”
-My son calls out rescuing me.
+My son calls out, rescuing me.
 Topamax has foiled me again.

 When I was diagnosed with migraines, my neurologist and I tried several preventive medicines.
 Some of the more common choices hadn’t worked, so our next step was to try the anti-seizure medication Topamax.